Loading

 • An email to x@mail.asana.com creates a task in My Tasks.

-• Anyone cc'ed on the message gets added as a follower of the task.
+• Anyone cc'ed on the message gets added to the task as a collaborator.

-• The email subject is the name of the task, and the email body is the task description
+• The email subject will become the name of the task, and the email body will be the task description

-• Any attachments to the email get attached to the task.
+• Any email attachments will be attached to the task.

 Want to go deeper?
 You can also send emails to create tasks within any project in Asana because every Asana project has a unique email address.
 To find the right address, choose the project from the sidebar, click on the Project actions dropdown arrow, and select Add Tasks by Email.